ngnquanq/credit-risk-ml-system/README.md

 - **Processing time is expected to be within 1 day** from the moment the customer submit their loan application.
 Some institutions got a longer processing time, could be because they are not fully automated, i.e 70% of the steps are make by the machine, the rest 30% is by loan officiers.

+## Model results

+After perform feature engineering, hyper-parameter tuning, the model achieve 80% AUC.

+The reason we choose AUC over Accuracy is because this is a imbalance dataset, choosing accuracy as the mandatory metrics does not reflect the whole situation.

+You can access the leader board here:

 ## Perform load test and stress test

 locust -f ./tests/test_load/locustfile_e2e_prediction.py --web-host=0.0.0.0 --web-port=8089